tomasko123456/tomasko123456/README.md

   - thanks
   - WHAT IS FUNNY ?
   - WHEN YOU LAUGHT AT ME I GRIND HARDER
-  - harder than you or you
+  - harder than you or you OR EVEN ME :D

 <!---